PerrySelensol/PerrySelensol.github.io/docs/models/model_part/full1.md

 ### Return Value

-Returns a *vector* which is the absolute pivot of this part, by default this would be the value of "Pivot&nbsp;Point" property in Blockbench.
+Returns a *vector3* which is the absolute pivot of this part, by default this would be the value of "Pivot&nbsp;Point" property in Blockbench.

 ### Examples